IBM/watson-banking-chatbot/README.md

 # Troubleshooting

+* Error: Server error, status code: 409, error code: 60016, message: An operation for service instance wbc-discovery-service is in progress.

+  > This indicates that the Discovery service is still being provisioned.
+Wait a few minutes and click the `Run` button to restart the application.

 * Error: Environment {GUID} is still not active, retry once status is active

   > This is common during the first run.
 The app tries to start before the Discovery environment is fully created.
-Allow a minute or two to pass.
-The environment should be usable on restart.
-If you used `Deploy to IBM Cloud` the restart should be automatic.
+Wait a few minutes and click the `Run` button to restart the application.

 * Error: Only one free environment is allowed per organization